 Who are the youngest, oldest head coaches in the NBA?

-Who are the youngest, oldest head coaches in the NBA? originally appeared on NBC Sports Bayarea
+Who are the youngest, oldest head coaches in the NBA? originally appeared on NBC Sports Washington

 There is plenty of variety among the 30 NBA head coaches.
 They bring an array of philosophies, strategies and backgrounds to their respective teams, but there is another glaring difference between coaches across the league: age.